jkeefe/newmark-design-development/THE_NOTES.md

 2. Join my "helpdesk hours" Wednesday at 12:30 pm.
 The link for that has been added to the syllabus and will be posted in the `#design-development` chat every Wednesday morning.

 <a name="class4"></a>

+# Class 4 • Introduction to conversational interfaces

+Automatically processing what someone is saying -- either in a chat, to a voice assistant, or in an email -- is increasingly possible thanks to machine learning.
+We'll play with one of these natural language processing tools (such as Dialogflow) to get a handle on how to make it work for you.

+## Utterances

+These are things humans might say or type to a bot.

+- How much is a plane ticket to Miami?
+- Where's the nearest dog park?
+- What's the weather going to be like tomorrow?
+- Yes, I agree.
+- Nope.
+- I'm in New York.
+- Wow!

+When building a bot, you need to have a _sense_ of what kinds of things your users might ask — so it helps to declare up front what kinds of things it can answer!

+_Hi!
+I'm the Newmark Bark Bot and I can answer questions about dogs and dog ownership in New York City_.

+Utterances are used to train the bot, and in Dialogflow these called "Training Phrases."

+## Intents

+Intents are categories of questions we can answer, and usually track with some basic function the human is asking the bot to do.
+Many utterances can lead to the same intent:

+- How much is a plane ticket to Miami?
+- What does it cost to fly from New York to London?
+- What's the price of a plane trip from Chicago to Los Angeles?

+What's the intent here?
+We might say it's `air-travel-price`.

+But intents can be simpler than that, too.

+- Yes!
+- Yup.
+- You bet!
+- Si.
+- Of course

+... all mean "yes" to the bot.
+So we could group these into an intent called `response-yes`.

+And these:

+- No way
+- Nope
+- nada
+- no
+- Heck no

+... all mean "no" to the bot.
+So we could group these into an intent called `response-no`.

+And for our exclamations,

+- Wow
+- OMG
+- whoa!
+- I can't believe it!
+- Amazing

+And words like these could mean the `response-wow` intent.

+So you could make bot responses to those _intents_ instead of those words, and let the Natural Language Processor decide which intent is, um, intended.

+## Entities

+Consider our `air-travel-price` intent from above:

+- How much is a plane ticket to Miami?
+- What does it cost to fly from New York to London?
+- What's the price of a plane trip from Chicago to Los Angeles?

+While the _intent_ may be the same ("tell me the price of a plane trip"), the answers are definitely not going to be the same, right?

+In order to formulate an answer, we'd need some information:

+- Where are you flying from?
+- Where are you flying to?
+- When?
+- What airline?
+- What class of seat?

+The portions of the intent you need to answer a specific question are called "entities" (and also "slots" and "elements" and probably many other things, sorry!)

+Entities here would include "Miami," "New York," "Chicago," and really any moderately sized city.
+They'd also include "Delta," "American," "JetBlue," and really any airline.
+Also "September 18, 2020" and "8 pm" and any other date/time combination.
+These are all "Entities."

+### Another example

+Consider the following phrases:

+- What's the forecast in Minneapolis tomorrow?
+- Will it rain in New York Friday?
+- What's the temperature outside?
+- Do I need an umbrella?

+You might call this a `get-forecast` intent.
+To answer a "forecast" intent, you need two additional pieces of information: Where and when.
+Entities!

+So a `get-forcast` intent requires `place` and `time`.

+- What's the forecast in Minneapolis tomorrow?
+    Intent: `weather-forecast`
+    Entity Place: `minneapolis`
+    Entity Time: `tomorrow`

+- Will it rain in New York Friday?
+    Intent: `weather-precipitation`
+    Entity Place: `new york`
+    Entity Time: `friday`

+- What's the temperature outside?
+    Intent: ?
+    Entity Place: ?
+    Entity Time: ?

+- Do I need an umbrella?
+    Intent: ?
+    Entity Place: ?
+    Entity Time: ?

+We can set up our bot so that if the entity is missing, the bot asks for it.

+## Contexts

+Context is information about where we are (or, more often, where we just were) in the conversation.
+Context becomes important when the same response has different meanings in different parts of the conversation.

+For example, "yes" means something different if the question is "Do you like cats?" instead of "Do you like dogs?"

+I like to think of "Contexts" as breadcrumbs we can leave along the way to keep track of the conversation.

+## Training

+To train a bot — really a machine-learning _model_ — we do the following:

+1. Set up an intent.

+2. Come up with as many training phrases as possible to trigger that intent.
+The more the better!
+Usually you'll want at least 10.

+3. Write a response to that intent, which could be another question.

+Interestingly, most natural language systems allow you to review its decisions and _train_ it when it performed well and performed poorly.

+## Introduction to Dialogflow

+There are lots of tools out there to use to make bots.
+We'll play with [Dialogflow](https://dialogflow.cloud.google.com).

+### Setup

+You'll need to sign up.
+It's free for what we're doing.
+You'll need a Google/Gmail account.

+- Click "Sign up for Free"
+- Log in with Google (Dialogflow is a Google product).
+- Choose "Create Agent" -- and you may need to authenticate with Google again here.
+- Note that you can think of "Agents" as one bot brain.
+What you teach one agent isn't (easily) shared with another agent.
+- Name it "MyAgent" (no spaces allowed)
+- Leave the "Link to Google Project" line empty and hit OK
+- Click "Save"

+OK, your "agent" is established.

+- If you don't see a sidebar on the left side, click the menu icon (the three horizontal lines)

+### Building a dog bot

+- Establish the welcome intent.
+    - "Hello!
+I'm here to help NYC dogs and their owners.
+You can play the pet quiz, find a dog run, or look up your dog's name.
+What would you like to do?"
+- Build the each intent.
+    - Come up with 5 phrases
+    - Include a response text
+- Test them out
+- What happens if you say something wrong?
+    - That's the "Fallback intent" ... let's fix that.
+- Build the Pet Quiz
+- Go to integrations
+- Make a web bot
+- Fill out the assignment form, including that URL

+## Assignment

+_Check out Google Classroom for the "04 Assignment."
+You'll need the URL from the end of the video.
+Do it now ... it's due on at high noon on the day of our next class._

+_If you get stuck_ try backing up and following my steps again.
+If you still can't get it to work, you have options:

+1. Go to the `#design-development` channel and provide a short description of what's not working and what you've already tried.
+2. Join my "helpdesk hours" Wednesday at 12:30 pm.
+The link for that has been added to the syllabus and will be posted in the `#design-development` chat every Wednesday morning.

 <a name="class5"></a>
 <a name="class6"></a>
 <a name="class7"></a>